woltemade/melon-lab/README.md

   syntax, some test-expectations (`expect(asdf).to...`) can be isolated in separate functions and shared.

-### Set up unlocked parity account
-- run `parity account new --chain kovan`
-- Type a password; don't forget to store that password carefully, along with the generated account address.
-- Create a new file called "account" and paste the password in.
-- In the same folder, create a file called "run.sh".
-Copy and paste the following command in this file, and replace accordingly with your account address.

-`parity --chain kovan --author YOURACCOUNTADDRESS --unlock YOURACCOUNTADDRESS --password ./account --auto-update=all --geth --force-ui`

-- Back to the terminal, make this new file executable by running: `chmod 755 run.sh`

 ### Configure integration tests to use your address

 To run the integration tests, you can: